lundeen-bryan/EZLogger_SLN/.notes/About the ConfigPathHelper.md

 A `Module` is a container for variables and methods that are shared across the application.
 All members in a module are implicitly `Shared`, which means:

 - You **don't need to instantiate** the module to use it.
-- Functions can be called directly: `ConfigPathHelper.GetDoctorList()`.
+- Functions can be called directly: `ConfigHelper.GetDoctorList()`.

 This is ideal for utility code that doesn’t need to store state or create multiple instances.